 The flashcards may be used to spark a conversation with your group, in your reading and writing area, or even to identify your thematic bins.
-(Open word flashcards-Veterinarians) claws, fur, medicine, scale, collar, syringe, teeth, pets, cage, veterinarian, feather, vaccine
+(Open word flashcards-Veterinarians) (Open giant word flashcards-Veterinarians) claws, fur, medicine, scale, collar, syringe, teeth, clinic, cage, veterinarian, feather, vaccine

 Picture clue story